The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 * Feint either the first **Holiest of Holy** or the second one, prior to enrage.
 If you have a second melee, **Hyperdimensional** **Slash** is also a candidate for Feint.
 * Use Arcane Crest for **Heavensblaze** in the Opener and again for the **Hyperdimensional Slash** stack.
 You can use another Arcane Crest for the **Heavensflame** after the knockback from **Faith Unmoving**.
 Last but not least, you can use Arcane Crest for the **Brightwing** protean waves from Ser Charibert.

-# Phase Two: King thordan
+# Phase Two: King Thordan

 This is the Phase with the most downtime.
 Reaper suffers the most in this Phase due to us not being able to build our gauges during downtime scenarios.
 I recommend to hold at the end of this Phase for a somewhat slower kill time if your group is killing him too early as this gives most classes a better Re-Opener for the next Phase.
 A kill time somewhere between 3:08-3:13 is good enough for this which is during/after **Broad Swing 2.**

 ### Foreword about push timings and Gluttony:

 With faster kill times on the earlier phases, Gluttony can become somewhat of a pain to hold on cooldown.
 If you used Gluttony somewhere and the Boss dies, keep the Soul Reavers until the next boss becomes targetable.
 Building your gauge is more important than a Harvest Moon in that scenario.
-If you are on later Phases already and the boss in a Phase dies while you have one Soul Reaver from Gluttony, try to enter **Sanctity of the Ward** with >50 Soul gauge and use Shadow of Death into Gluttony directly after **Sanctity of the Ward**.
+If you are on later Phases already and the boss in a Phase dies while you have one Soul Reaver from Gluttony, try to enter **Sanctity of the Ward** with > 50 Soul gauge and use Shadow of Death into Gluttony directly after **Sanctity of the Ward**.
 This can be done by just doing one Gibbet/Gallows less between **Strength of the Ward** and **Sanctity of the Ward** to hold on the >50 Soul gauge.

 ### When to use which Re-Opener after **Sanctity of the Ward**